-SoftBank CEO Son not to speak at Saudi conference, could still attend: WSJ
+SoftBank CEO Son won't speak at Saudi conference: source

-(Reuters) - SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son has canceled a speaking engagement at this week’s Saudi Arabia investment conference but could still attend, the Wall Street Journal said on Tuesday, citing a conference representative.
+DUBAI/TOYKO (Reuters) - SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son, whose $93 billion Vision Fund drew nearly half its money from Saudi Arabia, canceled a speaking engagement at the kingdom’s investment conference this week, a person close to the matter told Reuters.

+It was unclear whether Son would still attend the event which started on Tuesday, the person said on condition of anonymity.

 The cancellation comes as pressure mounts on Riyadh over the disappearance and death of journalist Jamal Khashoggi, with many high-profile company executives pulling out altogether.

-Son’s absence from the stage would be in marked contrast to last year’s inaugural event, where the 61-year-old Japanese entrepreneur was a notable presence leading credence to Saudi Crown Prince Mohammed bin Salman’s efforts to bring foreign investment into the Gulf kingdom.
+Son’s absence from the stage is in marked contrast to last year’s inaugural event, where the 61-year-old Japanese entrepreneur was a notable presence leading credence to Saudi Crown Prince Mohammed bin Salman’s efforts to bring foreign investment into the Gulf kingdom.

 A SoftBank spokeswoman did not immediately respond to a request for comment.
+Son’s speaking cancellation was first reported by the Wall Street Journal.

-Nearly half of the more than $93 billion raised last year to create SoftBank’s Vision Fund came from Saudi Arabia, giving Son the firepower to make big bets in late-stage startups such as Uber Technologies Inc and shared office space provider WeWork Cos.
+Nearly half of the more than $93 billion raised last year to create SoftBank’s Vision Fund came from Saudi Arabia, giving Son the firepower to make big bets in late-stage startups such as Uber Technologies Inc [UBER.UL] and shared office space provider WeWork Cos.

 SoftBank has repeatedly declined to comment on whether SoftBank management including Son would attend, even as executives from portfolio companies Uber and Improbable dropped out.